dreamingechoes/dreamingechoes.github.io/_posts/2015-11-15-consuming-a-restful-api-faster-with-angularjs-and-yeoman.md

 url: /angularjs/yeoman/api/consuming-a-restful-api-faster-with-angularjs-and-yeoman/
 ---

 To change a little bit the "Rails wave" of my previous posts, I want to touch other web technology.
-Due to the fact that I'm going to start a development with AngularJS near, I think that could be great to share a fast way to introduce you to the AngularJS world.
+Due to the fact that I'm going to start a development with AngularJS, I think that could be great to share a fast way to introduce you to the AngularJS world.

 ## First step: install all the dependencies